 For lateral impact, positive measures shall be taken to ensure the stability of the dummy is maintained until t0 and this shall be confirmed using video analysis.
 Any means used to stabilise the dummy before t0 shall not influence the dummy kinematics after t0.

-Because the foam of the test bench seat cushion will compress after installation of the Child Restraint System, the dynamic test shall be conducted no more than 10 minutes after installation.
+Because the foam of the test bench seat cushion will compress after installation of the Enhanced Child Restraint System, the dynamic test shall be conducted no more than 10 minutes after installation.

 To allow the test bench seat cushion to recover, the minimum period between two tests using the same test bench seat cushion shall be 20 minutes.